kir-rescomp/kir-training-home/docs/index.md

     For any question or enquiries related to this catalogue, please contact KIR Research Computing Manager
     </p>

+    _ _ _

+    !!! circle-info "Additional Training Resources by OxRSE"

+        For additional intermediate- to advanced-level Research Software Engineering training resources, as well as selected introductory materials focused on specific programming languages, please refer to the catalogue maintained by [OxRSE](https://www.rse.ox.ac.uk) at https://train.rse.ox.ac.uk/material.

 <!--- check -->

-!!! circle-info "Additional Training Resources by OxRSE"

-    For additional intermediate- to advanced-level Research Software Engineering training resources, as well as selected introductory materials focused on specific programming languages, please refer to the  maintained by [OxRSE](https://www.rse.ox.ac.uk) at https://train.rse.ox.ac.uk/material.

 ---